tel: 07789 545908

 Simply being with the patient is at the heart of psychotherapeutic work, and infant observation has relevance here.
 The role of the observer is to seek be present, to be in a kind of reverie, precluded from activity, bearing anxiety, and waiting for what will emerge.
 This is strikingly like what is needed in clinical work.
 It brings to mind the way that Bion abjures the therapist to leave behind memory and desire in entering the consulting room, and Freud's stress on the importance of observation over the need for quick meaning.

 To undertake an infant observation is to make a big commitment and to open oneself to change.
 It is not to be undertaken lightly.
 However, almost invariably, observers find it to be a singularly important experience in their lives and for their clinical practice.

-Whilst this Infant Observation course is offered under the auspices of the Analytical Psychotherapy Training Committee, it is not specifically "Jungian".
-Given the "a-theoretical" nature of the work it could not be so.
-However, it is consonant with the nature of the adult analytical training where richness, diversity and authenticity are valued in a way that leads to an experience of education that is open, questioning, lively, and evolving.
+This Infant Observation course is offered under the auspices of the West Midlands Institute of Psychotherapy's Analytical Psychotherapy Training Committee, who hold overall responsibility for its delivery.
+Whilst it is a stand-alone CPD course, it is consonant with the nature of the adult analytical training where richness, diversity and authenticity are valued in a way that leads to an experience of education that is open, questioning, lively, and evolving.

 This programme may be followed as a CPD programme.